The Bible as Literature

 there is a newer testament, a contention that not everyone

-- Purchase: Coogan, Michael, et al. eds.
+- Bible (suggested: Coogan, Michael, et al. eds.
 New Oxford

 Annotated Bible With the Apocrypha: New Revised Standard